yukikitayama/leetcode-python/README.md

 - [LCM example](https://github.com/yukikitayama/leetcode-python/blob/main/math/least_common_multiple.py)
 - Python built-in function `math.lcm` is available from Python 3.9

+## Amortized Analysis

+- Gives the average performance of each operation in the worst case.
+- The worst case operation can alter the state in such a way that the worst case cannot occur again for a long time ("amortizing cost").

 ## Minimum spanning tree

 - **Spanning tree** is a subgraph in a graph where all the vertices are connected with the minimum number of edges.